Frugal Gardening: Growing Your Own Food on a Budget

 Composting

-Start a compost pile or bin using kitchen scraps, yard waste, and other organic materials.
+Start a compost bin using kitchen scraps, yard waste, and other organic materials.
 Compost provides valuable nutrients to your plants and improves soil structure.
 It's an excellent way to recycle waste and reduce the need for store-bought fertilizers.

 Mulching